 As a blogger, you know a recipe is a success when you cannot stop eating it as you photograph it.

-And you really know it’s a success when it becomes your breakfast, lunch and or dinner on the day you make it.
+And you really know it’s a success when it becomes your lunch and dinner on the day you make it.

-I wanted to bring a dish that could double as dip and a side dish and this salad fit the bill.
+This edamame black bean salad started out as a quick and simple dish that I made for a party.
+I wanted to bring a dish that could double as dip and a side dish and this edamame black bean salad fit the bill.

 As I started combining ingredients and spices, my mouth started watering.
 Everything looked so fresh and vibrant.
-One taste told me that this side dish was going to become today’s lunch, too!
+One taste told me that this edamame black bean salad recipe was going to become a go-to for me for years to come!

 Though there are a lot of colorful ingredients in this salad, the chopping and work required is very minimal.
-It’s the kind of dish you can easily throw together in less than 10 minutes.
+This edamame black bean salad is the kind of dish you can easily throw together in less than 10 minutes.

 - 1 can reduced sodium black beans, rinsed and drained